 • Art and crafts

-Head to Castle Square to hear the wonderful sounds of Welsh music before moving to Oxford Street where you can sample the best of Welsh food, drink, and handcrafted goods.
-Don’t miss the cooking demonstrations and craft workshops.
+Head to Swansea’s St David’s Place to hear the wonderful sounds of Welsh music before moving to Oxford Street where you can sample the best of Welsh food, drink, and handcrafted goods.
+Don’t miss the cooking demonstrations!

-Immerse yourself in the Welsh language, with music, poetry, and live entertainment you’ll find plenty of Welsh culture to enjoy at Croeso.
-Be sure to say ‘Shwmae!’
-(Hello!) to the friendly folk.
-They’ll be offering a warm Welsh welcome to everyone, and plenty of help for those learning (or considering) Welsh.
+With music, poetry, and live entertainment you’ll find plenty of Welsh culture to enjoy at Croeso.
+You can even say ‘Shwmae!’
+(Hello!) and immerse yourself in the Welsh language, there’ll be plenty of help for those learning (or contemplating) Welsh.

 For more details on Croeso Swansea, just go here.
 CROESO